m3dwards/longmynd.org/content/sites/long-mountain.md

   ## XC Potential

   There is great XC potential from Long Mountain.
 100K plus attainable.
 Corndon Hill and the Long Mynd are possibilities to aim for.
-Out in front are Moel Golfra and Rodney's Pillar.
+Out in front are Moel Golfre and Rodney's Pillar.
 Another challenge is to gain enough height to fly to Rodney's and back.
 Height gains of as high as 4000' ato have been made.
 Bear in mind that just down the road is Welshpool Airfield where light aircraft and helicopters fly from.
 Please be very observant at all times.

   ## Site Fees Payable